 How to create a project charter in 5 steps

-Creating a project charter follows a structured process that transforms strategic intent into clear boundaries, roles, and responsibilities.
-The following steps outline a sequential approach, though iteration is expected as stakeholders provide feedback.
+Creating a project charter follows a simple process that has the power to transform strategic intent into clear boundaries, roles, and responsibilities.
+The following steps outline a logical approach, although this may have to be adapted as stakeholders provide feedback.

 Start by interviewing the project sponsor to understand the core business need.
 Translate high-level desires into measurable objectives and a clear vision statement.